econprofmath/starter-hugo-academic/content/authors/admin/_index.md

 <div id="">
-      <p>Robert McKeown is an Assistant Professor, Teaching Stream in the Department of Economics at York University.
+      <p>Robert McKeown is an Associate Professor in the Department of Economics at York University.
 He brings a unique combination of academic and practical experience to his role, thanks to his dual qualifications as a Chartered Financial Analyst<sup>&reg;</sup> and holder of a PhD in Economics.</p>
 </div>

 <div id="teaching-philosophy">